When is Dublin Murders on TV? Who is in the cast – and what is it about?

 When is Dublin Murders on TV?

-CONFIRMED: Dublin Murders begins on Monday 14th October at 9pm on BBC1, followed by episode two on Tuesday 15th October at 9pm.
+Dublin Murders began on Monday 14th October at 9pm on BBC1, followed by episode two on Tuesday 15th October at 9pm.

 The eight-part drama will continue with new episodes each Monday and Tuesday on BBC1.